PASS 3: Temporal Dynamics

 }

-Temporal Marker: Final year of contract
+Temporal Marker: During conversation with City Administrator, final year of Engineer B's contract

 Scenario Metadata